-Tia D. Fenton, a skilled patent litigator is a partner in the firm's Litigation and ITC Litigation practice groups.
+Tia D. Fenton, is a Partner, Co-chair of the Litigation practice group and member of the ITC Litigation practice group.
+Ms. Fenton also serves as General Counsel to the firm.
 With a background in chemistry, biochemistry and genetics, her practice is focused primarily on chemical, biochemical, biomedical, and pharmaceutical cases.
-Ms. Fenton has particular experience in ANDA litigations and is a member of the firm’s Pharmaceutical/Medical Devices practice group, including biologics/biosimilars.
+She has particular experience in chemical and ANDA litigations and is a member of the firm’s Pharmaceutical/Medical Devices practice group, including biologics/biosimilars.

-In addition to litigating cases in district court and before the Federal Circuit, Ms. Fenton advises her clients on litigation procedure and strategies, litigation avoidance, and the overall protection and enforcement of patent portfolios.
-Ms. Fenton also has experience in patent interference and post-grant proceedings, as well as prosecution-related matters in the chemical, medical device, and pharmaceutical areas.
-She also has experience litigating and counseling clients on the strategic use of the USPTO post-grant proceedings and/or the district court.
+In addition to litigating cases in district court and before the Federal Circuit, Ms. Fenton represents both domestic and foreign companies in a full range of complex patent matters.
+She routinely advises clients on litigation procedure and strategies, litigation avoidance, and the overall protection and enforcement of patent portfolios.
+Ms. Fenton also has experience in post-grant proceedings, as well as prosecution-related matters in the chemical, medical device, and pharmaceutical areas.
+She also has experience litigating and counseling clients on the strategic use of the USPTO post-grant proceedings in conjunction with the district court.